Analysis and X-ray tomography

-These are lecture notes for the course ``MATS4300 Analysis and X-ray tomography'' given at the University of Jyv\"askyl\"a in Fall 2017.
+These are lecture notes for the course ``Analysis and X-ray tomography''.
 The course is a broad overview of various tools in analysis that can be used to study X-ray tomography.
 The focus is on tools and ideas, not so much on technical details and minimal assumptions.
 Only very basic functional analysis is assumed as background.
 Exercise problems are included.